AntonioliBenjamin/UFCPARISMATCHUPS/README.md

 Creat a folder `img` and drop all images inside.

-You need install JSON SERVER and copy/paste ---> `json-server --watch db.json`
+You need install JSON SERVER

+`npm install -g json-server`

+copy/paste

+`json-server --watch db.json`

 Select 2 fighters and click on the button "Let's Fight"